lilydionne/MechaCar_Statistical_Analysis/README.md

 ![](https://github.com/lilydionne/MechaCar_Statistical_Analysis/blob/main/total_summary.PNG)
 ![](https://github.com/lilydionne/MechaCar_Statistical_Analysis/blob/main/lot_summary.PNG)

-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+Based on the design specifications for the MechaCar suspension coils, the design specifications does fall under the required variance of 100 pounds per square inch for the overall manufacturing lots.
+However when reviewing the variance by lot, we see that Lot 3 does not meet the design specification as the variance is slightly over 170, which exceeds standards.